markcellus/cookie-store/README.md

 A speculative polyfill to allow use of the [Cookie Store API](https://wicg.github.io/cookie-store/) in modern browsers that don't support it natively, including IE11.
 Also compatible with TypeScript.

-⚠️ **Experimantal warning:** the Cookie Store API is not a W3C standard yet and the final implementation may differ from the current API of this polyfill.
+⚠️ **Experimental warning:** the Cookie Store API is not a W3C standard yet and the final implementation may differ from the current API of this polyfill.

 ## Installation